Enlighten streamlines open world games with World Partition in Unreal Engine 5

 Enlighten Enlighten Enlighten

-In this article, we’ll demonstrate how the new features introduced in 4.03.P1 can be effectively utilized when setting up Enlighten in scenes that use World Partition.
+In this article, we’ll demonstrate how the new features introduced in 4.03.P1 can be effectively utilized when configuring Enlighten for World Partition enabled scenes in Unreal Engine 5.

 Enlighten Configuration Overview